Broad Bay Capital Management LP Has $25.67 Million Holdings in Ferguson plc (NASDAQ:FERG)

-A number of analysts recently commented on FERG shares.
-UBS Group dropped their price target on Ferguson from £155 ($209.74) to £140 ($189.45) in a report on Wednesday, January 26th.
+FERG has been the topic of several research reports.
+UBS Group lowered their target price on Ferguson from £155 ($209.74) to £140 ($189.45) in a research note on Wednesday, January 26th.
+Zacks Investment Research lowered Ferguson from a “buy” rating to a “hold” rating in a research note on Tuesday, February 8th.
+Morgan Stanley reiterated an “equal weight” rating on shares of Ferguson in a research note on Thursday, October 21st.
 Berenberg Bank upgraded Ferguson from a “hold” rating to a “buy” rating in a research note on Wednesday, January 5th.
-Robert W. Baird started coverage on Ferguson in a research note on Thursday, December 16th.
-They issued an “outperform” rating on the stock.
-Morgan Stanley reiterated an “equal weight” rating on shares of Ferguson in a research note on Thursday, October 21st.
-Finally, Zacks Investment Research lowered Ferguson from a “buy” rating to a “hold” rating in a research note on Tuesday, February 8th.
-One equities research analyst has rated the stock with a sell rating, six have assigned a hold rating and six have issued a buy rating to the company’s stock.
-According to data from MarketBeat, the company currently has a consensus rating of “Hold” and a consensus target price of $4,794.33.
+Finally, Truist Financial boosted their price objective on Ferguson from $186.00 to $200.00 in a research note on Friday, January 14th.
+One equities research analyst has rated the stock with a sell rating, six have assigned a hold rating and six have assigned a buy rating to the stock.
+Based on data from MarketBeat, the company currently has a consensus rating of “Hold” and an average target price of $4,794.33.

-Ferguson (NASDAQ:FERG) last released its quarterly earnings results on Tuesday, December 7th.
-The company reported $2.50 EPS for the quarter, beating analysts’ consensus estimates of $2.14 by $0.36.
-The business had revenue of $6.80 billion for the quarter, compared to the consensus estimate of $6.55 billion.
-Research analysts anticipate that Ferguson plc will post 8.29 EPS for the current year.
+Ferguson (NASDAQ:FERG) last released its earnings results on Tuesday, December 7th.
+The company reported $2.50 earnings per share for the quarter, beating analysts’ consensus estimates of $2.14 by $0.36.
+The company had revenue of $6.80 billion during the quarter, compared to the consensus estimate of $6.55 billion.
+On average, research analysts anticipate that Ferguson plc will post 8.29 earnings per share for the current fiscal year.

 Ferguson plc distributes plumbing and heating products in the United States, the United Kingdom, Canada, and Central Europe.
 It offers plumbing and heating solutions to customers in the residential, municipal, civil and industrial markets, and commercial sectors for repair, maintenance, and improvement (RMI), as well as new construction markets.